megsaunders/megsaunders.github.io/aboutme.md

 ### Current appointments:

-Research Fellow (May 2016-present)
+Senior Research Fellow (May 2017- )
-School of Geography, Planning and Environmental Management
+School of Chemical Engineering
 The University of Queensland
-St Lucia, QLD, Australia

-Researcher (Aug 2015-present)
+Researcher (2014-present)
 Centre for Biodiversity and Conservation Science School of Biological Sciences
 The University of Queensland